Prefix Sum Array Technique

 };

-Thus, the time complexity of the sumRegion
+In this way, the time complexity of the sumRegion

-function is optimized to using the prefix sum technique, which is a typical "space-for-time" trade-off.
+function is optimized to using the prefix sum technique, which is a typical "space for time" trade-off.

-Further Exploration
+Further Expansion

 If an element in the original array changes, the values in the preSum